excellenteasy/grunt-pathfinder/README.md

 # grunt-importjs

-> Detect JS dependencies and insert them into a tempalte
+> Detect JS dependencies and insert them into a template

 ## Getting Started
 _If you haven't used [grunt][] before, be sure to check out the [Getting Started][] guide._